 Carbon dioxide enhanced oil recovery

 At the Weyburn oilfield, we’ve demonstrated that oil production from a mature field can be enhanced in an environmentally responsible manner by using and then storing carbon dioxide (CO2) that otherwise would have been vented into the atmosphere.
-This process is called CO2 flooding.
+We call this CO2 enhanced oil recovery.

-Weyburn has the right reservoir temperature and pressure and suitable oil composition for CO2 to act well as a solvent.
-It cleans oil trapped in the extremely small pores of the reservoir rock.
-Compared to the recoveries normally seen by waterflooding alone, this greatly increases the recovery of oil from our reservoir because it allows the small traces of oil trapped in the pores of the rock to be loosened and pushed towards producing wells.
+Weyburn’s reservoir (the Midale formation) has favourable conditions, such as temperature, pressure and oil composition, that allow CO2 to act as a solvent.
+It extracts oil trapped in extremely small pores of the reservoir rock and sweeps it towards the producing wells.
+Compared to the recoveries normally seen with waterflooding alone, this greatly increases the ultimate recovery of oil from our reservoir.

 Ensuring we have a consistent and adequate supply of CO2 is critical to maintaining and expanding our CO2 enhanced oil recovery project at Weyburn.
 We purchase CO2 from two sources.
 Since 2000, we have been receiving it from a coal gasification plant in North Dakota that captures theCO2 and transports it via pipeline to Weyburn.
 To increase the certainty of our supply, we entered into an agreement in 2012 to purchase CO2 from SaskPower’s coal-fired Boundary Dam Power Station, which is the site of an integrated carbon capture and storage project.
 Deliveries from the Boundary Dam project began in October 2014.